 Hey Mama!
 In the final weeks of your pregnancy, it starts to set in that you will actually have to birth your baby.
 EEK!
 Lots of emotions there!
 So when your doctor drops a bomb saying that your baby is “measuring big”, it can really ramp up the anxiety and leave you doubting your ability to have the birth you’ve pictured.
 Let’s sort through the myths and facts about Big Babies (aka fetal macrosomia) so you can have an informed and empowered birth experience!

 First things first, a couple of fast facts:

 - Macrosomia (aka the medical term for “big babies”) occurs for about one in 10 babies at birth.

 - Male babies are often “bigger” than females.

 - Genetics and a higher BMI can potentially lead to larger babies.

-- A diagnosis of Gestational Diabetes, or diabetes prior to pregnancy, have higher rates of large babies, in comparison to those who do not have a diabetes diagnosis.
+- A diagnosis of Gestational Diabetes, or diabetes prior to pregnancy, has higher rates of large babies, in comparison to those who do not have a diabetes diagnosis.

-While it’s true that big babies can potentially cause issues in delivery, it’s not worth jumping to conclusions based on speculation alone.
-In fact, research shows that the care provider’s perception that a baby is big can actually be more harmful than a big baby by itself, when it comes to unnecessary interventions.
+While it’s true that big babies can potentially cause risk factors in delivery, it’s not worth jumping to conclusions based on speculation alone.
+In fact, research shows that the care provider’s perception that a baby is big can actually be more harmful than a big baby by itself when it comes to unnecessary interventions.